 There are a variety of reasons to seek a visa in the United States.
 To ensure your visa is processed correctly, you need to speak with an experienced attorney with resources helpful to immigration-related issues.
-As a law firm in Dallas, Texas, the Law Offices of David L. Leon, PC receives a number of inquires regarding business immigration, family-based immigration, and investor-based immigration.
+As a law firm in Dallas, Texas, The Law Offices of David L. Leon PC receives a number of inquiries regarding business immigration, family-based immigration, and investor-based immigration.
 Set up a consultation with immigration attorney David Leon today for options related to your immigration issue.

 David Leon serves Dallas residents and those seeking lawful immigration to the United States or investment within U.S. Borders.
 Learn how he can help you establish yourself in this country.

 (Pictured: Attorney David Leon with Legal Assistant Anna Guzman)